Zubii07/Interview-Agent/README.md

 Contributions are welcome!

 1. Fork the repo
-2. Create a new branch (`feature/xyz`)
+2. Create a feature branch: git checkout -b feature-name
-3. Commit changes
+3. Commit your changes: git commit -m "Added new feature"
+4. Push the branch: git push origin feature-name
-4. Open a PR
+5. Open a Pull Request

 ---